philipqueen/SlackCellESP32/README.md

 Current sampling rate:
 - 83 Hz at resting tension/with display off (HX711 is limited to 80Hz)
-- 30 Hz with changing force
+- 30 Hz displaying changing force

 Recent improvements:
 - Switched to the u8g2 library to allow for a hardware I2C connection (was previously software connection)